tyler-dardis/Health-Center-Data-ELT/README.md

   AND adults_18to64 IS NOT NULL
   AND adults_over64 IS NOT NULL;

--- Replace all NULLs in 'adults_over64' and 'adults_over64_count' columns where true values can be determined UPDATE patient_age_race
+UPDATE patient_age_race
 SET adults_over64 = ROUND(1 - adults_18to64 - children, 7),
     adults_over64_count = (total_patients - adults_18to64_count - children_count)